 \section{Conclusions and outlook}

-In this work, we investigated quantum simulation of open quantum systems in optical waveguide arrays both experimentally and theoretically, which lead to a new perspective on the information flow between open systems and their environments.
-By using waveguide arrays of varying lengths we obtained a stable window into the evolution of the system and were able to perform a robust time-resolving state tomography.
-This allows to observe non-Markovian evolution of the open system and to identify different types of information flow.
+In this work, we investigated the quantum simulation of open quantum systems in optical waveguide arrays both experimentally and theoretically, which lead to a new perspective on the information flow between open systems and their environments.
+By using multiple waveguide arrays with different lengths we obtained a stable window into the evolution of the system and were able to perform a time-resolving state tomography.
+This allowed to observe non-Markovian evolution of the open system and to identify different types of information flow.

-Conceptually, we extended the BLP measure as a general quantifier for the presence of a specific type of information.
-This enables to trace the information lost from our experimental system and identify our scenario as a special case of information transfer to the environment, which can be regarded as classical, since only one type of information is copied to the environment.
-Through further theoretical analysis we derived a tradeoff relation for our scenario, requiring a certain type of information to be lost from the system if another type of information is gained in the environment, which we confirmed via simulations.
-Conversely, we also demonstrated that the platform of optical waveguide arrays is suitable to implement a broad range of different scenarios by showing the simulation of a theoretical example with full state transfer between system and environment.
+Conceptually, we extended the BLP measure as a general quantifier for the presence of information.
+This enables to trace the information lost from our experimental system and identify our scenario as a special case of information transfer to the environment, which can be regarded as classical, in the sense that only information encoded in one type of parameter is copied to the environment.
+Through further theoretical analysis we derived a tradeoff relation for our scenario, requiring information encoded in a certain parameter to be lost from the system if information stored in another parameter is gained in the environment, which we confirmed via simulations.
+Conversely, we also demonstrated that the platform of optical waveguide arrays is suitable to implement a broad range of different scenarios by showing the simulation of a theoretical example with full quantum state transfer between system and environment.

-Our theoretical results form the basis of a comprehensive analysis of information flow between open system and environment from a new perspective, which is sensitive to the presence of information in the environment.
+Our results form the basis of a comprehensive analysis of information flow between open system and environment from a new perspective, which is sensitive to the presence of information in the environment.
+In particular, it allows to investigate to which extent statements about the information present in the environment can be based on observations on the system alone.
 Another possible extension of our research is the analysis of multi-photon states and their interactions with a common or with separate environments, in particular with respect to effects originating from entanglement.